 First, all capital losses are used to offset capital gains, assuming there are excess gains then you will have to pay taxes on that income.

 If you had $5,000 of capital gains and $3,000 of capital losses, you would now have just $2,000 of capital gains to pay taxes on.

-In a nutshell, you pay less taxes by holding investments longer.
-Short term capital gains are from investments held for 1 year or less.
-Long term capital gains are for investments held for over 1 year.
+In a nutshell, you pay less in taxes by holding investments longer.
+Short-term capital gains are from investments held for 1 year or less.
+Long-term capital gains are for investments held for over 1 year.

 When you sell investments at a loss, you need to be careful of something called the wash sale rule.

 A wash sale occurs when an investor sells a security for a loss and then attempts to buy it back within 30 days of the sale.

 In an effort to reduce artificial losses for tax purposes, the IRS disallows any wash sales.

 If you attempt to sell a security for a loss then buy it back within 30 days the IRS will deny this loss.
 You cannot offset gains or deduct them from your own personal income.